Send With SES

 No Extra Charges.

 Starting 1-Nov-2021, this feature has been enabled for all users.
 There are no extra charges for using the OTP SMS feature.
-You only pay the SMS cost that is charged directly by AWS to you.
+You only pay the that is charged directly by AWS to you.

 Don't have a Send With SES account?
-You can signup for the free plan.
+You can .